 Follow the instructions here, and add these two records (SPF and DKIM) on your domain.

 Once you're done, let us know at firstname.lastname@example.org and we can monitor the status!

 Read below for a few examples of how to setup DNS settings on popular CMS tools.

-Adding DKIM and SPF records to GoDaddy
+Change the From Address by Adding DKIM and SPF records to GoDaddy

 Kindful supports custom sender addresses from your domain.
 To enable this feature, you must configure DNS settings so Kindful can send signed emails on your behalf.